hawkeyesec/scanner-cli/README.md

 There are a few options available:

 #### -a, --all: Running against all files rather than git tree
 Hawkeye by default will attempt to detect a .git folder in your target, if it is there it will only scan git tracked files.
-Further to that, if a .git-crypt folder is detected, we will also exclude files which are GPG encrypted.
 If there is no .git in the target directory, then all files will be scanned.

 You can override this behaviour with the `--all` flag, which will scan all files regardless.